 I stayed at Paradise Cove and The Heritage Awali - if you contact me I can search for the best rates for you.

 If you're looking for a longer holiday, we can tailor-make a trip which includes somewhere like South Africa for a safari or self-drive - see our suggested itineraries.

 If you’d like to plan a stopover, multi-stop trip or holiday in Mauritius, we can arrange it all for you.
 We can book every aspect of your tailor-made holiday in Mauritius, including fights, transfers, accommodation and local tours – just ask.
-Contact Alarna to discuss a similar trip or request a quote by email.
+To start planning your trip, call us on +44 1273320580 or request a quote by email.